-Winter 2017, CRN 15081, 3 Units Class Dates: January 3 to February 3, 2017, Online Class
+Spring 2017, CRN 20754, 3 Units Class Dates: February 13 to June 10, 2017, Online Class

-There is a mandatory face to face orientation for this class on January 3, 2017 from 4:30 to 5:30 p.m. in Room 204.
+There is a mandatory face to face orientation for this class on February 13.
+2017 from 4:30 to 6:00 p.m. in Room 2131.
 If you do not show up to this orientation, you will be dropped from the class.
 The only exception to this rule is if you contact me through email before the Orientation and you have a valid reason for missing the Orientation.
 There are many students waiting to get into this class, so be courteous and drop yourself from the class as soon as possible if you decide not to stay in the class.
 Attending the Orientation is a helpful step for you to succeed in the class.
 It is also the only way you will be able to crash the course.

-If you cannot come to the Orientation and do not complete all of the Module 1 tasks by the first due date, you could also be dropped.
+If you cannot come to the Orientation and do not complete all tasks in Module 1 by the first due date, you will be dropped, unless you are a for late add.